bygui86/konf-sh/README.md

 `konf set global <context>` sets the global Kubernetes context (by default `currentContext` in `~/.kube/config`) to the specified one (by default `~/.kube/konfigs`).

+`konf set [local | global] -` switches back the local or global Kubernetes context to the previous one.

 ### View

 `konf view` shows both local (current shell) and global Kubernetes context.